Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-84-the-deep.md

 "Yes."

 "Wise, though.
-So...In that regard, I must admit, privileged and powerful as I was, it took a long while for my eyes to open."
+So...
+In that regard, I must admit, privileged and powerful as I was, it took a long while for my eyes to open."

 "Not a reassuring statement, that."
 No rank or honorific.
 Ian was parlaying with the King as an equal, and the King was permitting it.